 - Any special requirements? (voltage, explosion proof, mountings, power sources, etc.)

 - What other considerations need to be taken into account? (space requirements, environmental conditions, MFG preference, etc.)

-The Next Step?
-Choosing the Toughest and Best Equipment for the Job
+Choosing the Best Conveying Equipment for the Job

 Martin is a long-time IBT resource for both bucket and screw conveying equipment of bulk products.
-Their Idlers and Heavy-Duty Conveyor Pulleys are manufactured to deliver optimum performance and longevity in some of the most demanding industries that include cement and aggregate, sand and gravel quarries, coal mines, unit packaging, food processing and recycling.
+Their Idlers and Heavy-Duty Conveyor Pulleys are manufactured to deliver optimum performance and longevity in some of the most demanding industries, including cement and aggregate, sand and gravel quarries, coal mines, unit packaging, food processing, and recycling.

 Martin’s Elite Series Pulleys are designed to meet today’s demanding applications by offering the following standard benefits:

-- Profiled Integral End Plates: True-Turbine profile end plates that distribute stress more evenly, and moves stress away from the hub, reducing the risk of failure
+- Profiled Integral End Plates: True-Turbine profile end plates that distribute stress more evenly, moving stress away from the hub and reducing the risk of failure

 - Optimization: Stocked with MXT bushings but available for Keyless Locking Devices

-You Can Count On Team IBT-Martin For All Of Your Conveying Needs!
+You Can Count On IBT For All Your Conveying Needs!

-With the answers to the listed questions above, IBT and Martin can begin their work engineering your next bulk conveying system.
-Once the designs are done, Martin builds it, ships it and it is installed and started up with IBT’s assistance, at the customer’s request.
+With answers to the questions listed above, IBT and Martin can begin their work engineering your next bulk conveying system.
+Once the designs are complete, Martin builds it, ships it, and it is installed and started up with IBT’s assistance, at the customer’s request.